 Questions about safety precautions, budgeting, spending, and more?
 Check out the following resources:

 Orientation has three parts:

-- In-Person: The Center for Study Away Staff will invite you to one in-person orientation session.
+- In-Person: Study Away Staff will invite you to one in-person orientation session the semester prior to your study away.
 Attendance is mandatory.
 The majority of the time will be used for discussing identity and study away and responsible community engagement with your peers.

 - Meet with a peer advisor: If there is a Macalester returnee from your study away program on campus, a study away advisor will connect you with a student who has studied in the same country, city, or even on the same program as you.
 This happens soon after the in-person orientation session.